The Witches of Eastwick (film): Plot

 After Felicia's death, the trio, fearing their powers, agree to avoid each other and Daryl until the situation stabilizes.
 Upset at being abandoned, he awakens their worst fears.
-Alex thinks she's covered with snakes; Jane rapidly ages; and Sukie has sudden, agonizing pain.
+Alex thinks she is covered with snakes; Jane rapidly ages; and Sukie has agonizing pain.
 Realizing they can only remove Daryl through witchcraft, they reunite with him, pretending to make amends.
 They all also discover they are pregnant.

 The next morning, the trio send Daryl on an errand while Alex uses wax and his hair to create a voodoo doll of him that they harm, hoping he will leave.
-As the spell takes effect, Daryl – still in town – is hit by a sudden wind and begins to feel excruciating pain (each event corresponding to something the women do to the doll).
+As the spell takes effect, Daryl – still in town – is hit by a wind and begins to feel excruciating pain (each event corresponding to something the women do to the doll).
 He hides inside a church from the wind and finds it full of worshippers.
 Realizing the source of his troubles, he rants about the women, cursing them as a group before vomiting cherry pits as Felicia did.
 Enraged, Daryl races home to punish the witches for their betrayal.
 Unsure if the voodoo has affected him, they attempt to behave normally, only to be shocked when he enters the mansion disheveled, incoherent, and seeking revenge.

 In the ensuing chaos, the doll breaks into pieces.
-This causes Daryl to transform to a large, monstrous form that attempts to shake the mansion apart and starts a fire.
-The witches then toss it into the fire, causing Daryl to change into a shriveled homunculus and vanish.
+This causes Daryl to transform into a giant monster that attempts to shake the mansion apart and starts a fire.
+The witches then toss the broken doll into the fire, causing Daryl to change into a shriveled homunculus and vanish.

-Eighteen months later, the women are living together in Daryl's mansion, each with a new baby son (each shares his mother's hair color).
+Eighteen months later, the women are living together in Daryl's mansion, each with a new baby son.
 The boys are playing together when Daryl appears on a wall filled with video screens, inviting them to "give Daddy a kiss".
 Before they can, the ladies appear and switch off the televisions, to his chagrin.